Hacks-R-Us/hackyplayer/README.md

 # Running
 ## Development
-In seperate consoles/screens/tmux windows, run each of the following - if you installed manually, prefix with `poetry run`; if you used Lix/Nix, run inside the `nix-shell -A shell`:
+In seperate consoles/screens/tmux windows, run each of the following - if you installed manually, prefix with `uv run`; if you used Lix/Nix, run inside the `nix-shell -A shell`:

     flask --app hackyplayer.app run --debug